 About Annapurna Base Camp Trek

 Annapurna Base Camp Trek is a world-renowned trek that leads to the lap of the world's tenth highest mountain, Mt.
 Annapurna (8,091 m).
 An unforgettable venture, which begins from lush lowland and heads to tempting Annapurna Himalayas.
-With the professional guidance and support from Outfitter Nepal Treks & Expedition, you will have a smooth and most memorable trek of your life.
+With professional guidance and support from Outfitter Nepal Treks & Expedition, you will have the smooth and most memorable trek experience of your life!

-The Annapurna Base Camp Trek offers non-stop natural diversity with captivating mountain views, Himalayan landscape, terraced fields of rhododendron and bamboo along with a wide range of flora and fauna.
-Annapurna Base Camp Trek 14 days goes along Annapurna Conservation Area, which is the habitat of numerous wildlife and vegetation.
-A variety of birds alive the sub-tropical forests while monkeys are the life of tropical forests.
+The Annapurna Trek offers non-stop natural diversity with captivating mountain views, Himalayan landscape, terraced fields of rhododendron and bamboo along with a wide range of flora and fauna.
+The Annapurna Base Camp Trek 14 Days goes along Annapurna Conservation Area, which is the habitat of numerous wildlife and vegetation.
+A variety of birds live in the sub-tropical forests while monkeys are the life of tropical forests.

 Panoramic Views of Himalayan Mountains